samgcode/waow/README.md

 Heres what you can do with waow:

 - Draw simple shapes to the screen
-  - currently: rectangle, but more will be added soon
+  - currently: rectangle, circle, but more will be added soon
 - Draw an image (essentially an array of pixels)
 - Create custom shapes with the `Drawable` trait
 - Get user input using the `Input` module